alb-car/dh-posts-resources/nifi-tutorial-gtfs/nifi-tutorial-gtfs.md

 -	**Access to a database**.
 This tutorial is written using Postgres as an example, but any similar database will be fine, as only simple features will be used.
 No knowledge of SQL is required.

 ## Scenario
-We want to download a *GTFS* (standard format for data related to public transportation) file, perform minor adaptations to it, and store it into a database.
+We will download a *GTFS* (standard format for data related to public transportation) file of the Italian city of Trento, perform minor adaptations to it, and store it into a database.

 We will design a process with NiFi that creates the recipient table on a Postgres database, requests and downloads the file from its HTTP address, interprets and alters the data within, and finally stores it into the recipient table.

 ## Building the flow
 The basic building brick in NiFi is a ***processor***, a unit that performs a single operation on data (retrieval, modification, routing, storing, etc.).

-We will now proceed to build a chain of processors, called ***flow***, to cover our designed scenario.
+We will build a chain of processors, called ***flow***, to cover our designed scenario.

 Access your NiFi instance.
 Drag the <img width="22" height="22" src="https://github.com/alb-car/dh-posts-resources/blob/master/nifi-beginner-guide/images/ui_pg.png"> icon from the top menu bar to the square-patterned area, enter a name (for example, “Handle GTFS”) and click *ADD*.
 <img align="right" width="280" height="131" src="https://github.com/alb-car/dh-posts-resources/blob/master/nifi-tutorial-gtfs/images/t_pg.png">